+The Community Table window has three main sections:

+- · Identification list box.

+- Agent list box.

+- · Communities list box.

+Identification List Box

+There are two items in the Identification list box:

+• Current Agent

+This entry is the agent that you are using to manage a particular community.
+The entry for the current agent is highlighted in the Agent list box.

+Current Community

-Introduction The Community Table window has three main sections: Identification list.
-Agent File list.
-Communities of the Current Agent list Identification List There are two items in the Identification list: Current Agent This entry is the agent that you are using to manage a particular community.
-The entry for the current agent is highlighted in the Agent File box.
-Current Hub • Current Hub This entry is the community string (name) of the community that you are managing.
-If the current agent is a DECagent 90, the current community entry is highlighted in the Communities of the Current Agent box.
-If the current agent is either a DEChub 900 Hub Manager or a module with its own SNMP agent, such as a DECserver 90TL, the Communities of the Current Agent box is grayed out on the Community Table window.
-Agent File List This list reflects the contents of the Agents file.
+This entry is the community string (name) of the community that you are managing.
+If the current agent is a DECagent 90, the current community entry is highlighted in the Communities list box.
+If the current agent is either a DEChub 900 Hub Manager or a module with its own SNMP agent, such as a DECserver 90TL or GIGAswitch, the Communities list box is grayed out on the Community Table window.

+Agent List Box

+This list box reflects the contents of the Agent file.
 You build this list as you add agents to or delete agents from your network.

-The Agent File list box contains the following information about each agent: The type of agent (for example, DECagent 90 or DECconcentrator 900MX).
-The name of the agent.The IP address of the agent.
+The Agent list box contains the following information about each agent:

+- The type of agent (for example, DECagent 90 or DECserver 900MX).

+- The name of the agent.

+- The IP address of the agent.

-• The agent's community string, or password, for the particular community being managed by the agent.
+The agent's community string, or password, for the particular community being managed by the agent.
 HUBwatch software uses this community string in all SNMP requests generated while this community is current.
 Therefore, access control will vary depending on the type of string you use.

+Communities List Box

-Communities of the Current Agent List DEChub 900MS Manager - If the DEChub 900MS Manager is the current SNMP management agent, the Communities list is grayed out to indicate that it is not functioning.
+DEChub 900MS Manager-If the DEChub 900MS Manager is the current SNMP management agent, the Communities list is grayed out to indicate that it is not functioning.
 The Hub Manager cannot manage multiple communities; so there is no need to switch from one community to another.
-As a result, you can do all the community management tasks in the Agent file list by selecting and modifying the agent.
-DECagent 90 -If a DECagent 90 is the current SNMP management agent, this list shows the communities that you can manage.
-You can see the following information about each community: An index entry for each community-a managed hub or standalone module. • A Hub Type icon that defines the type of hub being managed by the agent.
-Three hub configurations are supported: - Standalone-A standalone module.
-Single-An 8-slot hub.
-(Unique icons are provided for the DEChub 90 and DEChub 900MS hubs.)
-Double-Two 8-slot hubs daisy-chained together to create a 16-slot hub.
-(Only the DEChub 90 supports this configuration.)
-The read-only community string used for GET type operations.
-The read-write community string used for SET type operations.
+As a result, you can do all the community management tasks in the Agent list box by selecting and modifying the agent.

+DECagent 90-If a DECagent 90 is the current SNMP management agent, this list shows the communities that you can manage.
+You can see the following information about each community:

+- An index entry for each community-a managed hub or standalone module. - A Hub Type icon that defines the type of hub being managed by the agent.
+Three hub configurations are supported: - Standalone-A standalone module. - Single-An 8-slot hub.
+(Unique icons are provided for the DEChub 90 and DEChub 900MS hubs.) - Double-Two 8-slot hubs daisy-chained together to create a 16-slot hub.
+(Only the DEChub 90 supports this configuration.) - The read-only community string used for GET NEXT type operations. - The read-write community string used for SET type operations.

-The list of SNMP communities appears only if you selected the default community for the DECagent 90 from the Agent File list.
-In the DECagent 90, all communities are contained within the default community.
+The list of SNMP communities appears only if you selected the default community for the DECagent 90 from the Agent list box.
+For the DECagent 90, all communities are contained within the default community.

-Standalone Modules-If a standalone module is the current SNMP management agent, the Communities of the Current Agent list is grayed out to indicate that it does not apply.
+Standalone Modules-If a standalone module is the current SNMP management agent, the Current Agent list box is grayed out to indicate that it does not apply.
 The standalone modules can manage only their own community; so there is no need to switch from one community to another.
 Therefore, you can do all the community management tasks in the Agent list box by selecting and modifying the agent.